-The Company operates a defined contribution plan, known as a provident fund, in its subsidiary in Thailand.
-The assets of this plan are in a separate trustee-administered fund.
-The provident fund is funded by matching payments from employees and by the subsidiary on a monthly basis.
+The Company operates a defined contribution plan, known as a provident fund, in its subsidiaries in Thailand and the United Kingdom.
+The assets of these plans are in separate trustee-administered funds.
+The provident fund is funded by matching payments from employees and by the subsidiaries on a monthly basis.
 Current contributions to the provident fund are accrued and paid to the fund manager on a monthly basis.
-The Company's contributions to the provident fund amounted to \$2.8 million, \$2.3 million and \$2.1 million during the years ended June 24, 2016, June 26, 2015 and June 27, 2014, respectively.
+The Company's contributions to the provident fund amounted to \$3.6 million, \$2.8 million and \$2.3 million during the years ended June 30, 2017, June 24, 2016 and June 26, 2015, respectively.

 The Company sponsors the Fabrinet U.S. 401(k) Retirement Plan ("401(k) Plan"), a Defined Contribution Plan under ERISA, at its subsidiaries in the United States which provides retirement benefits for eligible employees through tax deferred salary deductions.
-The 401(k) Plan allows employees to contribute up to

-80% of their annual compensation, subject to annual contributions limits established by the Internal Revenue Service.
+The 401(k) Plan allows employees to contribute up to 80% of their annual compensation, subject to annual contributions limits established by the Internal Revenue Service.
 The Company provides for a 100% match of employees' contributions to the 401(k) Plan up to the first 6% of annual compensation.
 All matching contributions are made in cash and vest immediately.
-The Company's matching contributions to the 401(k) Plan were \$0.5 million, \$0.3 million and \$0.2 million during the years ended June 24, 2016, June 26, 2015 and June 27, 2014, respectively.
+The Company's matching contributions to the 401(k) Plan were \$0.6 million, \$0.5 million and \$0.3 million during the years ended June 30, 2017, June 24, 2016 and June 26, 2015, respectively.